jaesungrpark/jaesungrpark.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Jaesung Park.
+My name is Jaesung Ryan Park.
 I am a master's student in the Department of Mathematical Sciences at Seoul National University, under the supervision of [Prof. Ernest K. Ryu](https://ernestryu.com).
 My research interest lies in developing mathematical frameworks that could deepen our understanding of foundation models.

 If you'd like to connect or discuss, feel free to reach out at ryanpark7(at)snu(dot)ac(dot)kr!